 If your locale is one where you constantly get lots of rain or if you'd like to provide the maximum protection for your outdoor wood furniture, seal your furniture every few years.
 We recommend the brand Sikkens.
 Sealing your outdoor furniture or shade structure protects against rain and moisture by simultaneously allowing the wood under the sealant to dry faster and keeping the wood from drying out.
 This helps to minimize warping, chipping and splitting, and increases the longevity of your furniture.

 Your local hardware or home supply store will have plenty of options available, so you can choose the one that works best for you.
-There are wide range of varnishes out there, each with its own particular properties.
-If you are buying your paint and a good quality store, the salesperson should be able to help you pick just the right one.
+There are wide range of varnishes out there with different particular properties.
+Note that with any varnish you’re going to need reapply a few coats every couple of years in order to maintain its strength, appearance and protective properties.

 Covers Are Effective

-You’ll also want to make sure they fit your outdoor wood furniture.
-If they’re too small, driving wind and rain can still get under them, introducing moisture to the surface of the wood.
+A patio furniture cover can physically protect furniture from the weather, children and pets.
+For a cover to be effective, you have to choose the right ones.
+Get good quality covers that can stand up to the weather themselves.
+Make sure they fit your outdoor wood furniture.
+If they’re too small, driving wind and rain can still get under them and introduce moisture to the surface of the wood.
 To avoid this problem, make sure you carefully measure each piece of furniture so you get the shapes and sizes right.